-Corporate Banking Customers have access to over 45 corporate branches and offices in Poland.
-The corporate physical distribution network is dedicated exclusively to servicing Corporate Banking Customers.
-On 10 November 2011 in Koszalin a new pilot branch which combines the servicing of corporate and retail customers started its operations.
-The joint services project tested in Koszalin aims at increasing effectiveness and optimising costs.
-Each Corporate Banking Customer is managed by a team of experts dedicated to developing the individual customer's relationship with the Bank comprising a client relationship manager, business analyst and product advisers as well as a risk officer.
+Corporate Banking customers have access to 47 corporate branches and offices in Poland.
+Each Corporate Banking customer is managed by a team of experts dedicated to developing the individual customer's relationship with the Bank comprising a client relationship manager, business analyst and product advisers as well as a risk officer.